-While the plaintiffs in the cases will say Physiomesh flexible composite hernia patches were defectively designed, Johnson & Johnson and Ethicon—the manufacturers of the mesh product—will claim the severe organ damage suffered by many plaintiffs was due to something other than the mesh.
+While the plaintiffs in the cases will argue that the Physiomesh flexible composite hernia patches were defectively designed and thus contributing to severe organ damage, Johnson & Johnson and Ethicon—the manufacturers of the mesh product—will claim otherwise.

 What are Bellwether Trials?

 Bellwether trials are common during mass tort litigation; these cases are carefully chosen as the most representative of all the cases, as a means to determining how a jury will react to evidence which will be common to all cases.
 In other words, while plaintiffs in an MDL may have varying degrees of injury, the bellwether cases are chosen from all the cases because they have evidence which will be common to all the cases, regardless of the level of injury sustained by the plaintiff.

 Bellwether cases are followed very closely, as the outcome of these bellwether cases will determine whether the manufacturer will decide it would be more cost effective to settle the remaining cases, or to continue to fight the cases in court.
 Attorneys involved in the cases also map out their future strategies according to how the bellwether cases turn out.
 The future for a product liability case—in this case, the Physiomesh cases—depend on whether the court finds the plaintiffs’ cases or the defendant’s case more compelling.